Office Space by Atelier Pro Architects

 Located in Hague, Netherlands, this contemporary office space was designed in 2014 by Atelier Pro Architects.

-The Prinsenhof is a metropolitan, multipurpose building located in het Beatrixkwartier, The Hague.
-Completed in 2005, this brick-clad complex is composed of a series of towers that house various functions for living, working and leisure.
-Ten years after completion, the original tenants left, relocated or downsized.
-Therefore the owner/client Bouwinvest and property manager CBRE commissioned atelier PRO to completely renovate one vacant office floor in Tower C in one season within a specified budget, to illustrate the possibilities of the space for potential new tenants.
+The Prinsenhof is a versatile building in Beatrixkwartier, The Hague.
+Completed in 2005, this brick-clad complex features towers for living, working, and leisure.
+After ten years, original tenants relocated or downsized.
+Bouwinvest and property manager CBRE then commissioned atelier PRO to renovate a vacant office floor in Tower C within one season and a specified budget.
+This renovation aimed to showcase the space’s potential to new tenants.

 – Icy White